 Here’s What to Expect During Hog Daze Motorcycle Rally and Music Festival

 If you missed this year’s event, go ahead and start planning for next year!
-The festival is hosted in downtown Marion, Indiana along the Mississinewa River.
+The festival is hosted in Marion, Indiana at the Grant County Indiana 4-H Fairgrounds.
 Make sure to plan for your weekend getaway by either booking a hotel in Marion or plan to stay at one of Grant County’s conveniently located camping facilities.

 - Event Location: In downtown Marion, Indiana along the Mississinewa River, located 5 miles west of I-69 (exit 264) on State Road 18